Docs

 Install the desktop app

 Sweep Collector is a desktop app.
-It runs on macOS and Windows today (Linux is on the roadmap; see our repo for status).
+It runs on macOS (Apple Silicon and Intel), Windows, and Linux.

 1. Hit Download on the home page and grab the build for your OS.